emca-it/ITRS-Log-Analytics-7.x/07-Network_Probe/07-Network_Probe.md

 ## Network Probe

-The Network Probe plugin allows you to manage and control probes distributed among many hosts, as well as manage logstash's probes.
+The Network Probe plugin allows you to manage and control probes distributed among many hosts, as well as manage pipelines.

 ### About